drone/docs/content/usage/overview.md

 # Commands

 Drone previously cloned your source code into the build workspace.
 The build workspace is mounted into your Docker container at runtime as a volume.
-This means your code is cloned **outside** of the build container but your build commands and run **inside** of the build container.
+This means your code is cloned **outside** of the build container but your build commands are run **inside** of the build container.

 Drone executes the following bash commands inside your build container: